 This Page is dedicated to promoting publications of seventeenth-century Particular Baptist historiography.
-Specifically, I want to promote works that are engaging in resourcing Baptist history.
+Specifically, I want to promote works that are engaging in the ressourcement of Baptist history.
 There is a wealth of material in Britain’s archives awaiting diligent investigation, materials that shed entirely new and important light on the lives of Baptist men and women.
-Resourcing means studying these records in order to prove, disprove, or modify previous Baptist historiography.
+Ressourcement means studying original records afresh in order to prove, disprove, or modify previous Baptist historiography.

 This is a field of research in need of greater visibility and participation.
 It is also a field requiring some level of guidance and training.
 The works promoted here provide a pattern of direction and method to be followed by others.